itpastorn/programmering-1-med-js/javascript-quirks.markdown

 However, JavaScript is a beautiful language and it is very much doable to teach it to newbies.

+### This is not a lesson plan ###

+This is not an outline of stuff to teach or a suggested order for things to be brought up in class.
+This document is aimed at **teachers** who will need to explain *some* of this stuff, but will probably need to know it in order to help their students as problems occur.

 ## Use Firefox as the de facto standard implementation ##